google/gemma.cpp/DEVELOPERS.md

 Besides these layers, supporting utilities are:

-- `compression/` - model compression operations. the 8-bit switched floating point model conversion is here.
+- `compression/` - model compression operations.
+The 8-bit switched floating point model conversion is here.
 - `util/` - command line argument handling and any other utilities.